 First things first – does running build muscle?

 Absolutely!
 I’d dare you to look at most toned runner legs and say that it doesn’t build some muscle.
+This is particularly true for newer runners and those newer to fitness.

 The body wants to remain lean for distance running because less to carry means it’s more efficient.